Jacques Paul Klein: United Nations and international organizations

 In 1996, United Nations Secretary-General Boutros Boutros-Ghali selected Klein to serve as transitional administrator for Eastern Slavonia, Baranja and Western Sirmium (UNTAES), with the rank of Under-Secretary-General.
 As Chief of Mission, he had overall command and control responsibilities and day-to-day management authority of a multinational force of 5,000 military personnel, 350 international civilian police officers, 100 multi-national military observers, 300 international civil servants and a local national staff of 600.
 He administered a $370 million budget and, through skillful management, reduced actual expenditures by over $20 million per year.

 During the period 1998–2001, Klein served as Principal Deputy High Representative, in the Office of the High Representative, with the rank of ambassador-at-large, in the senior international organization established by the Dayton Peace Accords.
 He had overall authority and day-to-day management responsibility of the Office of the High Representative (OHR).
-The OHR was composed of 436 diplomats and international civil servants from 22 different countries with an annual budget of 32 million euros.
+The OHR was composed of 436 diplomats and international civil servants from 22 countries with an annual budget of 32 million euros.

 From 2001 through 2003, Klein served as United Nations special representative, of the secretary general and the coordinator of the fifteen United Nations Agencies in Bosnia and Herzegovina (BiH), with the rank of Under-Secretary-General.
-As chief of mission, he had overall management authority and day-to-day management responsibility of 2,700 international police officers from 46 different countries, 432 international diplomats and civil servants from 95 countries, and a local national staff of 1,400 members assigned to Sarajevo and seven regional offices in the country with a budget of $168.2 million.
+As chief of mission, he had overall management authority and day-to-day management responsibility of 2,700 international police officers from 46 countries, 432 international diplomats and civil servants from 95 countries, and a local national staff of 1,400 members assigned to Sarajevo and seven regional offices in the country with a budget of $168.2 million.

 From 2003 through mid-2005, Klein served as the Special Representative of the Secretary-General and Coordinator of International Operations in Liberia.
 He established the larges United Nations Mission in the world, consisting of 15,000 military personnel, 1,115 international police officers, 215 military observers, 695 international diplomats and civil servants, 500 United Nations volunteers and 800 local staff with a budget of $800 million.
 Klein was tasked with reintegrating and rehabilitating ex-combatants and holding the first democratic elections in a quarter of a century.

 Klein's tenure at the United Nations was marred by a series of allegations, accusations and hearsay that had no basis in fact; which was fueled by Liberia's three warring factions in an attempt to discredit him and the United Nations.
 The United Nations OIOS investigation was deemed inadequate and releasing the report ran counter to the United Nations mandate.
 "By permitting a draft Report to be released, it left a cloud of innuendo and suspicion surrounding Appellant who before he was left without standing vis-a-vis the Organization, had been a highly valued adviser to two Secretaries-General.
 After examining Appellant's pleas, the Panel concluded that they were rather modest in view of the damage he suffered.
 In light of the above considerations, the Panel unanimously recommended that Appellant: